fracture/http/README.md

 ## Introduction

-A simple abstraction for handling the HTTP request and responses.
-Library is made for interacting with [Fracture\Routing](https://github.com/fracture/http) and provides simple object-oriented abstractions.
+A simple abstraction for handling the HTTP requests and responses.
+Library is made for interacting with [Fracture\Routing](https://github.com/fracture/routing) and provides simple object-oriented interface.

 ## Installation